newlongtonscouts/newlongtonscouts.github.io/README.md

 - Fix the visual wonkiness.
 Images will be replaced with higher quality and more up to date ones where possible, and edited to all be the same size (see the Meet the Team page for why this needs to be done).
 - Reduce webmaster workload, as SSL certs and server updates will be handled by GitHub.

+## To-do

+- Update the Group Exec names.
+- Add all the Squirrel Leaders.
+- Get photos for some volunteers.
+- Update Squirrel page text.

 ## How to add a Banner

 1. Log in to [GitHub](https://github.com).
 If you don't have an account, please create one.